-Boot-time scan is an effective way of detecting and removing malware, because the scan takes place before Windows starts up and therefore rootkits and other system modifiers have little chance of hiding themselves.
+Boot-time scan is an effective way of detecting and removing malware, because the scan takes place before Windows starts up and therefore rootkits and other system modifiers have little to no chance of hiding themselves.

 However, there are two important caveats: